 Avoid plastic materials

-In reality, each athame is unique and during your search, you will have a wide choice.
+In reality, each athame is unique and you will have a wide choice during your search.
 Although it is also called a black-handled knife, it does not necessarily have to be; the handle can be of any color or material.

-It is important that it has a blunt blade in iron or steel, stone or crystals, wavy or straight; a wooden, stone, or steel handle, and an average length of 6 inches (about 15cm).
+It must have a blunt blade in iron or steel, stone or crystals, wavy or straight; a wooden, stone, or steel handle, and an average length of 6 inches (about 15cm).

 The knife can also be made entirely of bone.
 Plastic materials should be avoided as they won’t help connect with the energy and, on the contrary, they will block it.